Lake Charles Protective Order Lawyers

 - Permanent Restraining Order: This is issued only after your scheduled hearing.
 During the hearing, you and your abuser must provide statements to the judge before they determine whether or not to issue the order.

 If your abuser violates the terms of a protective order, they could be committing an offense called contempt of court.
 You may also be entitled to pursue civil action and seek damages for harm you suffered because of the violation.
+In addition, violation of certain orders of protection is a crime in Louisiana and the defendant can be arrested for the violation of protective orders.

 We're Ready to Help You

 At Sudduth & Associates, LLC, our Lake Charles protective order attorneys will focus on protecting your rights and best interests.
 We will help you seek a restraining order to keep you and your family safe.
+We will help gather documents and evidence you need to successfully file a petition, and we will provide sound legal guidance and support for your scheduled hearing.